-Social media and bullying
+Social media and cyberbullying

 “Start by doing a little parenting CSI,” says Dr. Sass.

-It can be challenging if your child is being bullied online by someone that they don’t personally know, because it is not always easy to figure out who’s behind the bullying.
+It can be challenging if your child is being bullied online by someone that they don’t personally know, because it is not always easy to figure out who’s behind cyberbullying.
 In this situation it’s important that parents educate themselves about the policies and features of each website or platform.
 They often have rules in place to intervene when users engage in bullying behavior.
 In fact, Instagram, Snapchat, TikTok and Facebook all have safety guides for parents:

-It’s also important to talk to kids not just about how they expect to be treated on social media, but how they treat others.
+It’s important to talk to kids not just about how they expect to be treated on social media, but also how they treat others.
 A good rule of thumb is never to say something online that you wouldn’t say in person.
-Foster empathy and teach kids to be kind and courteous whatever space they’re in.
+Foster empathy and teach kids to be kind and courteous in whatever space they’re in.
 In fact, that’s a great rule for kids and adults: If you wouldn’t want your post on a billboard with your face on it, you probably shouldn’t post it anywhere online.

 What about sexting?

-Sexting, or sending sexually explicit messages or pictures via text messages or social media platforms, is all too common, and parents definitely need to talk to kids about it, says Dr. Sass.
+Sexting, or sending sexually explicit messages or pictures via text messages or social media platforms, is all too common, and parents need to talk to kids about it, says Dr. Sass.
 In fact, she thinks it should be a part of every parent’s standard internet safety talk.

-“We do better when we have clear expectations: Every time you ride a bike wear a helmet.
-Every time you’re in a car wear your seatbelt.
+“We do better when we have clear expectations: Every time you ride a bike, wear a helmet.
+Every time you’re in a car, wear your seatbelt.
 Never send naked pictures to anyone,” she says.
 “Nobody who cares about you should ever ask for inappropriate pictures online.
 If you care about yourself, you should never share them.
 Doesn’t matter if it’s a romantic partner or a best friend.
 Once that stuff is out there, it’s out there forever.”

-It is also critical that parents educate their kids about the dangers of establishing relationships with people that they meet online.
+It’s also critical that parents educate their kids about the dangers of establishing relationships with people that they meet online.
 Some kids do form genuine friendships through social media and gaming, but any real-life meeting that comes out of it should involve proper planning and supervision on the part of both kids’ parents or caregivers.